 - The Arboretum reserves the right not to issue permits for certain dates when photography sessions would interfere with scheduled events.

 Stock and commercial photography requires advance arrangements.
-Projects involving commercial or stock photography (such as photos taken for publications, catalog shoots, commercials, professional videos, and the like) should contact Tricia Dickinson, (608) 265-9005, at University Communications and Marketing to review campus commercial use policies and location agreements.
+Projects involving commercial or stock photography (such as photos taken for publications, catalog shoots, commercials, professional videos, and the like) should contact Tricia Nolan, (608) 265-9005, at University Communications and Marketing to review campus commercial use policies and location agreements.
 She will work with the Arboretum to set guidelines for your project.